itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 > More about [`LocationDescriptor`](https://github.com/ReactTraining/react-router/blob/master/docs/Glossary.md#locationdescriptor)

 The actual rendering happens thanks to `ReactDOMServer.renderToString`.
-Since this is happening on the server, it adds unecessory complexity to use JSX since JSX needs to be transpiled.
-Instead, using `React.createElement` for the two elements we need works out fine without getting too nested.
+Since this is happening on the server, using JSX would add necessary complexity since JSX needs to be transpiled.
+Instead, using `React.createElement` for the two elements we need works out fine without too much nesting.

 #### `React.createElement` Refresher

 JSX is syntax to make it easier to compose components.
-Components are just functions, so we can easily express our components here as a function JSX hides under the covers. [`React.createElement`](https://facebook.github.io/react/docs/react-without-jsx.html) takes in three arguments: component, props, and children.
+Components are just functions, so we can easily write our components without JSX. [`React.createElement`](https://facebook.github.io/react/docs/react-without-jsx.html) takes in three parameters: `component`, `props`, and `children`.

 ```js
 const body = ReactDOMServer.renderToString(